Summer vacations are an exciting time of year for the whole family. It’s when your family bonds and makes memories that last a lifetime.

 Once you’re more comfortable, a beach resort in Florida or an all-inclusive resort in the Caribbean or Mexico can be a great option.
 These destinations allow you to get away, have everything you need at your disposal, and enjoy some sun and relaxation.

-As infants are portable, you could even consider a walkable city you know well like New York, London, or Paris to explore.
-Have baby carrier, will travel!
+As infants are portable, you could even consider a walkable city you know well, like New York, London, or Paris, to explore.
+Have a baby carrier, will travel!

 Toddlers & Pre-Schoolers